cern-eos/eos/doc/releases/citrine-release.rst

 * FST: Make sure promise is still valid even in the event that an exception is thrown in the XrdIoHandler constructor.
 * MGM: Groupbalancer: fix app tag to not create proc directories
+* COMMON: Make sure the BufferManager satisfies buffer requests that don't fit the existing slots.
+Also increase the default number of slots from 2 to 6 which covers buffers up to 64MB.

 ``v4.8.77 Citrine``